tnah-hcmus/devchallenges-1-404-page/README.md

 ![screenshot](https://user-images.githubusercontent.com/56346763/100724875-ef510300-33f5-11eb-8379-0a053e9bb50c.png)

-- A simple 404 static page, layout with Flexbox, one of my front-end pet project
+- A simple 404 static page, layout with Flexbox, one of my front-end pet project collection
+- This is my very first project on my own Front-end coding challenge to review my knowledge about CSS.
+- It's been a long time since I use plain CSS and start use CSS framework like Bootstrap, AntDesign, MaterialUI.
+So I decided start with this very basic project to review my knowledge

 ### Built With